Plans Ruined by Coronavirus? You Should At Least Get a Refund

-But then the world shut down, and a lot of those plans got shifted or cancelled altogether.
+But then the world shut down, and a lot of those plans got shifted or canceled altogether.
 In some cases, you might have gotten an email from the vendor, but in others, it may be radio silence.

 If you’re not going to get what you paid for, you should at least get your money back.
 If you’re still seeking recourse for coronavirus cancellations, here are some actions you can take.